ankurk91/wp-google-map/readme.txt

 = Changes does not reflect after saving settings ? =

-Are you using some Cache/Performance plugin ?
+Are you using some Cache/Performance plugin (eg:WP Super Cache/W3 Total Cache) ?
-Flush your WP cache and refresh target page.
+Then flush your WP cache and refresh target page.

 = Where does it store settings and options ? =